ShivamModi09/Edunnovate-Technologies-Data-Science/Week-5/README.md

 ## Multi-class Classification using NN
 Rather than just to classify an object between yes/no. If we wish to classify it into more than 2 items using NN, we can do it similarly just the only difference will be that the output yhat will be a Mx1 matrix rather than 1x1 for a m class classifier.
-- refer this [video](https://www.youtube.com/watch?v=gAKQOZ5zIWg) to understand how we do it
 - refer this [article](https://towardsdatascience.com/multi-label-image-classification-with-neural-network-keras-ddc1ab1afede) to see it's implementatin.
-- For implementation, if you prefer videos refer [this](https://www.youtube.com/watch?v=oOSXQP7C7ck)

 ## Useful Resources
 - A read to these notes: [CS229](http://cs229.stanford.edu/notes/cs229-notes-deep_learning.pdf) , [Multi Layer NN](http://ufldl.stanford.edu/tutorial/supervised/MultiLayerNeuralNetworks/) and [CS229:Backprop](http://cs229.stanford.edu/notes/cs229-notes-backprop.pdf) is a worth to compile your understandings